open-policy-agent/gatekeeper/website/docs/gator.md

 #### Exit Codes

-`gator sync test` will return a `0` exit status when the Templates, SyncSets, and Config are successfully ingested and no requirements are unfulfilled.
+`gator sync test` will return a `0` exit status when the Templates, SyncSets, and Config are successfully ingested and all requirements are fulfilled.

 An error during evaluation, for example a failure to read a file, will result in a `1` exit status with an error message printed to stderr.